Skip to main content

 By following these steps, you can ensure that the PDF will have the necessary tags for accessibility.

-Google Docs
+Creating accessible documents with Google Docs

-Adobe InDesign
+Creating accessible documents with Adobe InDesign

 1. Choosing the Export Tagging tab and setting the PDF tag to represent the style being created.